-Groundwater was not encountered in the test boring during the field exploration for the current investigation.
+Groundwater was not encountered in the test borings or test pits during the field exploration for this investigation.
 Indications of groundwater (redox) was not observed in the test pits.

 Fluctuations in groundwater and subsurface moisture conditions may occur due to variations in precipitation, landscape irrigation, and modifications in land use in the area.
 Development of adjacent properties may also affect groundwater levels.